-Nicaragua is a small country located in the center of Central America, on one side the Pacific Ocean and on the other side the Atlantic.
-It is a country of beautiful landscapes and great culinary tradition.
+Nicaragua is a small country located in the center of Central America, on one side of the Pacific Ocean and on the other side of the Atlantic.
+It is a country of beautiful landscapes and great culinary traditions.

 Although there are many similarities with other dishes of the region, the flavors, textures, aromas, and colors are very different, providing new experiences for the palate.

 Nicaraguan desserts deserve a special mention for being gastronomically varied, and more so for involving natural, local ingredients and being rather easy to prepare.
 Some Nicaraguan desserts are highly popular in certain regions such as Cajetas – popular in Masaya and Diriomo – or cosas de horno and perrerreques, which are very popular in the City of León.